 Choose a Surgeon Who Demonstrates Cultural Sensitivity and Appreciation

-In working with Asian patients, Dr Choy and Dr Ngo are careful to create a result that doesn’t necessarily erase all traces of your ethnic background, but rather refines it to create a natural, attractive and harmonious overall look.
-Being of Asian heritage themselves, both surgeons are extremely well-versed in the unique features of Asian anatomy and the aesthetic preferences of Asian patients.
+In working with Asian patients, Dr Choy and Dr Ngo are careful to create a result that doesn’t erase all traces of your ethnic background, but rather adapts it to suit your aesthetic preferences.
+Being of Asian heritage themselves, both surgeons are well-versed in the unique features of Asian anatomy and the aesthetic desires common among Asian patients.

 The Next Step: Schedule a Consultation at Asian Plastic Surgery